bhavyanshu/xVGAlinux/README.md

 2) cd into the directory of this project.

+3) Run in terminal "chmod +x xrandrVGA.sh"

-3) Run in terminal "sh xrandrVGA.sh".
+4) Run in terminal "sh xrandrVGA.sh".

 Contact